 Camp Lau-Ren is maintained and supported through committed volunteers and generous donations.
 We are always looking for people who are interested in helping develop youth leadership skills in a camp setting.

-If you are interested in volunteering some of your time or expertise, please do not hesitate to contact our Coordinators, Ron & Joanne Hartnett, at email@example.com or call them at 613-622-0443.
+If you are interested in volunteering some of your time or expertise, please do not hesitate to contact our Executive Directors, Ron & Joanne Hartnett, at email@example.com or call them at 613-294-0203.
+All volunteers and staff must be fully vaccinated for COVID.
 We’d love to hear from you!

 Camp Maintenance & Clean Up